JorisCos/LibriMix/README.md

-### LibriMix version for "Many-Speakers Single Channel Speech Separation with Optimal Permutation Training"
+### LibriMix version for many speakers
-This is a version of the LibriMix dataset repository that was used in the paper:
+This is a version of the LibriMix dataset repository that is meant to be used when needing mixtures of many speakers.

+This version of the dataset was used in the paper:

 [Many-Speakers Single Channel Speech Separation with Optimal Permutation Training](https://arxiv.org/abs/2104.08955)